IronFox/JoyMap/readme.md

 #### Event Dialog
 Editing an existing or creating a new event will open a dialog to do so.
 The dialog features a name input in the top section, a trigger section, and an action section.
-Note that any chances made here will take effect only when pressing the "Update / Create" button.
+Note that any changes made here will take effect only when pressing the "Update / Create" button.
 This dialog does not have an undo feature.

 **_Triggers_**